jingl8/jingl8.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Political Methodology, University of Illinois at Urbana-Champaign, 2024 (expected)
+* Ph.D in Political Science, University of Illinois at Urbana-Champaign, 2024 (expected) Major fields: comparative politics and political methodology
 * M.S. in Applied Statistics, University of Illinois at Urbana-Champaign, 2013
 * M.A. in Political Science, University of Waterloo, 2015
 * M.A. in World History, Nankai University, 2013